unclezap/ruby-project-guidelines-seattle-web-012720/README.md

 How to run this file:
 ==============================
 1. Clone this repo
-2. From your console, run bundle install.
+2. From your terminal, run bundle install.
     * You may encounter errors at this point.
 If this happens, try deleting your Gemlock file and running bundle install again.
 3. Create your database tables.
-To do this, simply run rake db:migrate in the console.
+To do this, simply run rake db:migrate in the terminal.
 4. Seed your database with card values.
-This can be accomplished by running rake db:seed from the console.
+This can be accomplished by running rake db:seed from the terminal.
-5. To start the application, type in "ruby 'bin/run.rb' from the top-level file directory.
+5. To start the application, type in "ruby 'bin/run.rb' in the terminal from the top-level file directory of this project.

 Note: this project must be played from a Mac computer running a recent OS.